glorious-codes/glorious-triven/README.md

 module.exports = {
   title: 'Your Blog Title',
-  // Used as browser window title.
+  // Used as browser window title on homepage.
   // Default: Triven.
   sourceDirectory: './posts',
   // Directory where triven will look for markdown files.